 Known for his kind heart, Killebrew organized the Danny Thomson Memorial Golf Tournament in honor of a Twins teammate who died of leukemia.
 The tournament still goes on every year in Sun Valley, Idaho, and benefits cancer research efforts.

 Killebrew spent time as a broadcaster for a few years after retiring, worked as a coach and nearly died from infections after suffering a collapsed lung and damaged esophagus in 1990.
-He died in hospice care of esophageal cancer on May 17, 2011, at the age of 74.
+He passed away in hospice care of esophageal cancer on May 17, 2011, at the age of 74.

-“I didn’t have evil intentions, but I guess I did have power.” – Harmon Killebrew
+The slugger once said, “I didn’t have evil intentions, but I guess I did have power.”